bookofproofs/bookofproofs.github.io/_sources/history/20th-century/spencer.md

 ### Mathematical Profile (Excerpt):
 * He was an undergraduate at the University of Colorado, receiving a B.A. in 1934, before moving to the Massachusetts Institute of Technology where he studied aeronautical engineering and was awarded a B.S. in 1936.
-* Spencer married Mary J Halley on 25 July 1936; they had two children Maredith and Marianne.
 * After his marriage he went to England to undertake studies for his doctorate at the University of Cambridge.
 * His thesis advisor was J E Littlewood , but he was also greatly influenced at this time by G H Hardy.
 * Spencer worked on analytic number theory and submitted his doctoral dissertation On a Hardy-Littlewood Problem of Diophantine Approximation  in 1939.